TheAndrewNguyen/FrostPredictor/Readme.md

 This project aims to provide a simple tool to predict if frost will occur to give users time to take the appropriate measures beforehand.

+### Features
+- Frost prediction: Predicts the probability of frost forming based on real-time outdoor data
+- Data Input: Users can manually enter data (temperature, humidity, wind speed) or use a location API to automatically retrieve weather information for an immediate frost likelihood prediction.
+- Web Application: Accesible through a web interface, making it easy for users to get frost predictions on various devices